 - sends or receives funds to or from countries known for high levels of corruption and money laundering

-- makes multiple, rapid transactions in an attempt to obscure the origin or destination of their funds
+- makes multiple, rapid transactions to obscure the origin or destination of their funds

 - splits larger transactions into multiple smaller transactions to avoid scrutiny